The UK State Pensions and voluntary National Insurance contributions – changes from April 2023.

 A voluntary contribution costs approximately £800 but adds £275 a year (every year rising with the triple lock) to the UK State Pension you receive.
 It, therefore, takes under three years of payments to get your money back – after that, it’s pure profit.

-With the end of the UK tax year (5th April) approaching, this means that some people could lose out on the opportunity to maximise their UK State Pension for gap years earlier than 2017 – making it very important that people act now.
+The ability to buy back years by looking back to 2006 was scheduled to end on 5 April 2023.
+After the cut off date, it will only be possible to pay for gaps in your National Insurance record by looking at the past six years.
+This means that some people could lose out on the opportunity to maximise their UK State Pension for gap years earlier than 2017 – making it very important that people act before the deadline.

 It is therefore important for everyone under the state retirement age to check on their UK State Pension entitlement – which can be done online at www.gov.uk/check-state-pension.
 If necessary, you can buy back any missing years to maximise your State Pension both at and into retirement.